 “Most people think when you talk about ‘sustainable,’ you’re talking about food,” says Crista Martin, director of strategic initiatives and communication for Harvard’s dining services.
 “We’re talking about operations as well.
 In traditional kitchens, you fire up the oven just so it’s ready.
 Does it really need to be turned on at 7 a.m., or do you not really need it until 11?”

-As exciting as the technologies are, many operators are still reluctant to invest financially.
+As exciting as these new restaurant technologies are, many operators are still reluctant to invest financially.
 Yet maintaining the status quo no longer makes sense.
 Oshman says the return on investment is relatively swift.

 Green Savings by the Numbers

 - Where: Lucy Restaurant and Bar, Yountville, California, LEED (Leadership in Energy & Environmental Design)-certified in the Bardessono Hotel